 Keep nature clean

 This is becoming a regular.
 But we need to be responsible travelers, and especially in a place that is visited by large numbers of tourists every day.
-Rubbish is becoming a problem many places in the world, and Costa del Sol is no exception.
+Rubbish is becoming a problem in many places in the world, and Costa del Sol is no exception.

 All you need to do is to bring your own empties to the next rubbish bin instead of leaving it in nature.
 If we all do our part, together we will make a difference.